 - Within Registered Business Address Premises (Within or Exterior)

 Advertising beyond those channels is prohibited.
-Therefore, if you receive loan invitation via flyers, SMS, emails, cold calls those might be coming from unlicensed moneylenders or loansharks.
+Therefore, if you receive loan invitations via flyers, SMS, emails, cold calls those might be coming from unlicensed moneylenders or loan sharks.
 Also, a new tactic observed, a loan shark may advertise using paid search results such as in Google Search.
 They may also advertise as a loan comparison site and when you open this website it may ask for personal information such as: